Josee9988/Docker-Skeleton-LEMP/README.md

     NOTE: If you change the 'HTTP_PORT' you will have to specify the port at the end of the URL.
    - Visit the PhpMyAdmin page at: `http://localhost:9000` and log in: (_root/root_ or _dev/1234_)

-5. Initialize your Symfony/Laravel/whatever app.
+5. **Initialize** your Symfony/Laravel/PHP app.

-     - Copy the '_Docker-Skeleton-LEMP-Config_' .env config to not lose your configuration.
+     - Copy the '_Docker-Skeleton-LEMP-Config_' .env config to your clipboard to not lose your configuration.
-     - Create/copy your new Symfony/Laravel/whatever files maintaining the `/docker/` directory and the `docker-compose.yaml` file.
+     - Create/copy your new **Symfony/Laravel/PHP** files keeping the `/docker/` directory and the `docker-compose.yaml` file.
      - Add the '_Docker-Skeleton-LEMP-Config_' .env config in your new .env file.

 ---